-A “SAFE(R) SPACE” is a space that has been declared free of all types of violence and harassment, including but not limited to sexual assault, non-consensual behavior or attitudes, being intolerant of someone’s religious or political beliefs (or lack of), racism, sexism, gender discrimination, homophobia, queerphobia, ableism, heterosexism, cissexism, or any other behavior or language that may perpetuate oppression or discrimination.
+A “SAFE(R) SPACE” is a space that has been declared free of all types of violence and harassment, including but not limited to sexual assault, non-consensual behaviour or attitudes, being intolerant of someone’s religious or political beliefs (or lack of), racism, sexism, gender discrimination, homophobia, queerphobia, ableism, heterosexism, cissexism, or any other behaviour or language that may perpetuate oppression or discrimination.
 It is declared as an open and accepting space, and therefore will facilitate feelings of safety for any person who enters it.

 Anyone can set-up a safe space on campus to discuss complicated, personal or political topics and situations.
 Designate an area that is accessible to all folks participating.
 Lay some ground rules together that will ensure the freedom and safety for all to attend, and participate without having to face harassment and discrimination.

 The authors found no evidence of OCADSU discriminating against students because of their views, nor of OCADSU censoring unpopular speech on campus.
-OCADSU failed, however, to speak out against the actions of its University administration when they removed posters by students meant to spark dialogue about campus life (see section 2 of this report).